-Parking Access for the trail is at Miner’s Field (Softball Field).
-The trail is mixed terrain; part is a well laid gravel path and other areas are worn dirt paths.
+Parking Access for the trail is at Miner’s Field (Softball Field) or in the village at Mauney’s 1840 Store.
+The trail is mixed terrain; part is a well laid gravel path and other areas are worn dirt paths and rugged woodland trails.
 It is well suited for walking, running and cycling (dogs are welcome on the path too) but a wheelchair or stroller may have difficulties navigating in ‘some’ areas of the unpaved trail.
 The trail can take as short or as long as you want it to, as it is an easy walk with many remarkable reminders of the mining ventures that once took place here.

 Carolina Thread Trail – Weaving Communities Together

 We are thrilled to be a part of the Carolina Thread Trail and are in the process of getting directional signage on the trail to ensure a leisurely hike.
-Bear with us..
-We should have trail markers in place soon.
 Map

 A Guide Booklet is available at E.H.
-Montgomery General Store with lots of historical information about the town and some good ole’ southern hospitality.
-From there you can grab a bite to eat, tour the town and even do a bit of shopping.
+Montgomery General Store with lots of historical information about the town.
+From there you can grab a snack, tour the town, have a relaxing lunch or dinner at Flynn’s Village Grill and even do a bit of shopping.
 Gold Hill truly is one of North Carolina’s gems, preserved in all its glory for you to come visit!